Trump's Jerusalem move sparks outrage — but not much more

 Less than a week after President Donald Trump's decision to recognize Jerusalem as Israel's capital, Palestinian protests have largely fizzled out.

-Trump's move broke with with decades of precedent and U.S. policy, sparked uproar among world leaders, and triggered accusations that it jeopardized the prospects of Middle East peace.
+Trump's move broke with decades of precedent and U.S. policy, sparked uproar among world leaders and triggered accusations that it jeopardized the prospects of Middle East peace.

-The announcement was followed by the top leader of the Islamic militant group Hamas calling for a new intifada — or uprising — against Israel.
-The group killed hundreds of Israelis during an armed uprising in the early 2000s.
+The announcement prompted the leader of the Islamic militant group Hamas to call for a new intifada — or uprising — against Israel.
+Hundreds of Israelis and Palestinians were killed in the last intifada in the early 2000s.

-But while the sometimes-violent protests have appeared dramatic, there has been no sign of a sustained uprising since Trump revealed his plan Wednesday.
+But while the most recent protests, while sometimes violent, have appeared dramatic, there has been no sign of a sustained uprising since Trump revealed his plan last Wednesday.

 “Trump’s words were important, but they were still only words,” said Ian Black, a visiting senior fellow at the London School of Economics and author of “Enemies and Neighbors: Arabs and Jews in Palestine and Israel, 1917-2017.”